Anxiety disorders are mental illnesses which prevent individuals from leading a normal life.

 During the therapy sessions, your therapist tries to figure out whether the treatment plan developed for you is working effectively or not.
 If the treatment plan requires certain changes, they are made immediately so that the patient can recover quickly.

 Martin Kelvin is a professional health blogger.
-He focuses his research on all the views of mental health, physical therapy and wellness.
-Through his writing, He loves to share his valuable thoughts aimed at enhancing the quality of life for people.
+He focuses his research on all the views of mental health, physical therapy and wellness, treating anxiety disorders.
+Through his writing, he loves to share his valuable thoughts aimed at enhancing the quality of life for people.